 Traders debate about which price is the most important and fail to agree on this.
 But when you use technical analysis, most of them will use closing price by default.
 Hence, there is some validity to using line charts.

 Line charts are best used when you see clear trends in the markets.
-During a trading session, price can move up or down.
+During a trading session, prices can move up or down.

 What is an area chart?